By Audley Japan specialist Caitlin

 Learning about geisha culture

-While geisha aren’t as prevalent as they used to be, these icons of a highly ritualised and complex social structure still thrive.
+While geisha aren’t as prevalent as they used to be, these icons of a highly ritualized and complex social structure still thrive.
 In demand as high-class performers, they’re hired by wealthy families and big businesses to entertain at important occasions.

 Gion in Kyoto is still a working geisha district.
 Young women enter one of the many geisha schools as a maiko (apprentice).
 They take classes in dance, song, music and tea ceremony performance, before emerging as a geiko, a fully fledged geisha.
 It’s possible to meet a geisha by booking a private performance, but costs are incredibly high, so I’d suggest taking a walking tour of the district instead.

-I visited the district with a guide, who led me through the streets pointing out the geisha schools, where you can see their programmes of study pasted on the wall outside.
+I visited the district with a guide, who led me through the streets pointing out the geisha schools, where you can see their programs of study pasted on the wall outside.
 We were lucky enough to spot geisha running to and from their appointments, dressed exactly as I’d seen in photographs.
-My guide explained the intricacies of their dress code, and how different hair and make-up styles symbolise their status.
+My guide explained the intricacies of their dress code, and how different hair and make-up styles symbolize their status.

 Staying in a ryokan

 For me, staying in a ryokan is one of the quintessential Japanese experiences.
 These traditional inns were originally used by samurai and tradesmen as a convenient place to rest for the night.
 They’re now superb examples of Japanese hospitality, ranging from small local-run affairs to luxurious properties.